Physics-50/Module-1/docs/week2.md

     - For full credit you will need to propose a reasonable method to identify the maximum angle before the mass begins to slide that does not require fancy handiwork during the experiment.
 + Testing of hypothesis [3 points]
     - For full credit you will need to propose a reasonable method to assess your hypothesis that takes into consideration your experimental uncertainties.
++ Deductions will also be assessed for failing to submit the checkpoint on time as outlined in the course syllabus.

 ## Final Note